-Note: I did not receive any services from VisaHQ in exchange for this review.
+Note: I did not receive any services in exchange for this VisaHQ review.
 These are my unbiased thoughts.
 The links below are affiliate links, however, which means that at no additional cost to you I will be compensated if you choose to use VisaHQ.
 Thanks in advance!

 Note: Although I am a US citizen using their services, VisaHQ also functions for customers in Canada and the U.K..

 What I loved right off the bat about VisaHQ as a China visa service was their simple website.